Philosophy of Humor

 Better known than the versions of the Relief Theory of Shaftesbury, Spencer, and Dewey is that of Sigmund Freud.
 In his Jokes and Their Relation to the Unconscious (1905 [1974]), Freud analyzes three laughter situations: der Witz (often translated “jokes” or “joking”), “the comic,” and “humor.”
 In all three, laughter releases nervous energy that was summoned for a psychological task, but then became superfluous as that task was abandoned.
 In der Witz, that superfluous energy is energy used to repress feelings; in the comic it is energy used to think, and in humor it is the energy of feeling emotions.
 (In this article, we are not using humor in Freud’s narrow sense, but in the general sense that includes joking, wit, the comic, etc.)

 Der Witz includes telling prepared fictional jokes, making spontaneous witty comments, and repartee.
 In der Witz, Freud says, the psychic energy released is the energy that would have repressed the emotions that are being expressed as the person laughs.
-(Most summaries of Freud’s theory of joking mistakenly describe laughter as a release of repressed emotions themselves.)
+(Most summaries of Freud’s theory of joking mistakenly describe laughter as a release of the repressed emotions themselves.)
 According to Freud, the emotions which are most repressed are sexual desire and hostility, and so most jokes and witty remarks are about sex, hostility, or both.
 In telling a sexual joke or listening to one, we bypass our internal censor and give vent to our libido.
 In telling or listening to a joke that puts down an individual or group we dislike, similarly, we let out the hostility we usually repress.
 In both cases, the psychic energy normally used to do the repressing becomes superfluous, and is released in laughter.

 Freud’s second laughter situation, “the comic,” involves a similar release of energy that is summoned but is then found unnecessary.
 Here it is the energy normally devoted to thinking.
 An example is laughter at the clumsy actions of a clown.
 As we watch the clown stumble through actions that we would perform smoothly and efficiently, there is a saving of the energy that we would normally expend to understand the clown’s movements.
 Here Freud appeals to a theory of “mimetic representation” in which we expend a large packet of energy to understand something large and a small packet of energy to understand something small.
 Our mental representation of the clown’s clumsy movements, Freud says, calls for more energy than the energy we would expend to mentally represent our own smooth, efficient movements in performing the same task.
 Our laughter at the clown is our venting of that surplus energy.